Last edited December 2013

 the Minnesota Court of Appeals released their unpublished opinion.

-They affirmed that Minnesota's Defense of Marriage Act doesn't violate the Single Subject or Freedom of Conscience Clauses of the Minnesota Constitution.
+They affirmed that Minnesota's Defense of Marriage Act does no+t violate the single subject or freedom of conscience clauses of the Minnesota Constitution.

-However, they sent the case back to the district court for a fuller review
+However, they sent the case back to the district court for a more thorough review

 of the claims related to citizens' constitutional rights to due process, freedom of association, and equal protection.
 A